zrh805/HyDRA/README.md

 🚀 Welcome to the repo of **HyDRA**! 🎉🎉🎉

-The source code for the ICDE 2025 paper under review: ***Towards Unsupervised Entity Alignment for Highly Heterogeneous Knowledge Graphs***.
+This repository corresponds to the TPAMI paper under review: ***HyDRA: Temporal Knowledge Graph Alignment in the Wild***.